 - Being located in between second and third helps the player stop ground balls that would otherwise roll to the “short” field of the outfield

 - This player was originally a fourth outfielder and acted as a cut-off man between the outfielder and the base.
-So it was a shorter throw for the outfielder to make.
+The outfielders had a “shorter” throw to make.

 How To Score An Error on The Shortstop

 Even though errors are frustrating, they are a natural part of baseball.
 And because baseball has official scorers that need to keep track of every play, you might see something scored as an E-6.
 What does “e6” mean in baseball?

 In baseball, “e6” means the shortstop committed an error.
 The error could be the result of dropping a pop-out, making a bad throw, or missing a ground ball, but an “e6” is recorded for any type of error committed by the shortstop.